pjechris/SimpleHTTP/README.md

 A few words about Session:

-- `baseURL` will be prepended to all call endpoints
+- `baseURL` will be prepended to all call paths
 - You can skip encoder and decoder if you use JSON
 - You can provide a custom `URLSession` instance if ever needed